-Vargas, C, Espinoza, MA, Giglio, A & Soza, A 2017, 'Estudio de impacto presupuestal de Daclatasvir asociado a Asunaprevir desde la perspectiva del sistema de salud público chileno.', Value in health regional issues, vol. 14, pp. 28-32.View/Download from: UTS OPUS or Publisher's site
+Vargas, C, Espinoza, MA, Giglio, A & Soza, A 2017, 'Estudio de impacto presupuestal de Daclatasvir asociado a Asunaprevir desde la perspectiva del sistema de salud público chileno', Value in Health Regional Issues, vol. 14, pp. 28-32.View/Download from: Publisher's site

 Vargas Parada, C & Lennert Veerman, J 2016, 'Cost-Effectiveness Study of HPV Vaccination as a Primary Prevention Strategy for Anal Cancer in HIV-Positive Men in Chile', Value in Health Regional Issues, vol. 11, pp. 17-23.View/Download from: Publisher's site